How Much Money Can A Passenger Get In A Car Accident?

 Determining the worth of your claim

-You must account for all of these damages when considering the amount of compensation you deserve from your accident.
-The compensation you request must be enough to cover each of these damages.
-When determining the worth of your claim, there are several factors that lawyers will weigh.
-These factors can even determine whether a lawyer will even accept your claim or not.
+When determining the worth of your claim, there are several factors that lawyers will consider.
+These factors can determine whether a lawyer will even accept your claim or not.

 The severity of your injuries